7

 2

 • My bike fitter claimed that a more aggressive posture is better for transferring power than a more upright position.
 That must be why you see high-level pro riders abandoning their aggressive riding positions and sitting upright for long, hard climbs.
 Translation: bollocks.
-Oct 30, 2018 at 12:38
+Commented Oct 30, 2018 at 12:38

 • 1